payment-gateway.app Docs

 Rather than emailing large PDF attachments that may be blocked by spam filters, the gateway hosts a secure Customer Portal.

-End-users navigate to your custom domain (e.g., invoices.yourcompany.com) and authenticate using a one-time secure link or their client portal password.
+End-users navigate to your custom domain (e.g., invoices.yourcompany.com) and authenticate using a one-time secure link, with OTP confirmation available where configured.
 From there, they can independently:

 Credit Notes (Refunds)